LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 which left me with a great sense of accomplishment and high expectations for the initiative.
-Unfortunately, being based in South America, we are still far from the Carpentries.
+Unfortunately, being based in South America, we are still far from The Carpentries.
-We hope CarpentryCon marked the occasion where this started to change.
+We hope CarpentryCon marked the occasion where this starts to change.

 As a local volunteer in Dublin,
 I was lucky to greet many people